-Welcome to Jr. High Ministry, D.A.S.H (Disciples Actively Striving for Holiness) at St. Anne.
-Our overall goal in 6 – 8th grade is to teach, through example how to be a disciple of Jesus Christ in the tradition of the Catholic faith, and to do so by engaging our youth in a more relaxed learning environment that allow them to connect with their peers and reflect on their faith in community.
+Welcome to Jr. High Ministry, D.A.S.H.
+(Disciples Actively Striving for Holiness) at St. Anne.
+Our overall goal in 6 – 8th grade is to witness how to be a disciple of Jesus Christ in the tradition of the Catholic faith.
+How?
+By engaging our youth in a learning environment that allows them to connect with their peers and reflect on their faith in community.
 We want our youth to continue to actively work towards getting closer to God through prayer and the Sacraments.
 We desire for them to know their Catholic faith and LIVE it out in our world – this all is holiness!

-1) Religious Education – part of being a disciple is knowing what you believe (aka essential facts about our faith
+1) Religious Education – part of being a disciple is knowing what we believe as Catholics (aka essential facts about our faith and engaging with Scripture)

-2) Confirmation prep (part of R.E. beginning in 6th grade/DASH 1) – encouraging a more personal relationship with Jesus
+2) Confirmation prep (part of R.E. beginning in 6th grade/DASH 1) – encouraging/developing a more personal relationship with Jesus

-At St. Anne students are prepared for Confirmation from 6th – 8th grade.
-This allows them to have two solid years of fact based learning before they move into a more youth group style Confirmation program in their 8th grade year.
+At St. Anne students are prepared for Confirmation starting in 6th grade (or DASH 1).
+They continue through DASH 3 (usually 8thgrade.)
+This allows them to have two solid years of fact-based learning before they move into a more “youth group style” Confirmation program in DASH 3.
 Students typically receive the Sacrament of Confirmation in the Fall of a student’s Freshman year of High School.
 Information about requirements are incorporated below into information for each level.
-Or, you can click here for the Confirmation page.

-Curriculum for Jr. High is from St. Mary’s Press Catholic Connections Handbook for Middle Schoolers and the Breakthrough Bible for Young Catholics.
-The textbook is the backbone for lessons from 6 – 8th grade.
-Lesson plans are geared toward the social and cognitive needs of students for their grade level.
+CURRICULUM for DASH Jr. High is based off of St. Mary’s Press Catholic Connections Handbook for Middle Schoolers and the Breakthrough Bible for Young Catholics.
+The textbook is the backbone for DASH.

 – Connections to Confirmation are made at different points in the year.

-At least twice throughout the year we offer a DASH JHYM night.
-This usually follows a Saturday 5pm Mass when the homily is geared to Jr. High youth.
-After Mass food is provided before a movie to watch or an activity/speaker.
-This year these optional dates are:
+(1) At various points throughout the year we try to offer a DASH night.
+This usually follows a Saturday 5:00 PM Mass when the homily is geared to Jr. High youth.
+Past events have included: food and movie; food and service project (i.e. plarn making); and food, movie and special prayer in the church.